 Considered to be "the only noteworthy civil liberties outfit outside London" (Chambers and Partners 2005 p1626), and "...the only set outside London to specialise in human rights" (Chambers and Partners 2008), chambers has always had a strong commitment to publicly funded work.
 Members use their skills to articulate the arguments that their lay-clients would if they could and seek to ensure that in whatever forum they are operating, they uphold the legal rights of their clients to the maximum extent.

-Chambers undertakes work in Human Rights , Public law (Judicial Review) , Criminal defence , Community care , Education , Employment & discrimination , Housing , Inquests , Immigration & asylum , International law , Personal injury , Police actions (and civil actions against other detaining authorities) , Prison law , Welfare benefits .
+Chambers undertakes work in Human Rights , Public law (Judicial Review) , Criminal defence , Community care , Education , Employment & discrimination , Housing , Inquiries and Inquests , Immigration & asylum , International law , Personal injury , Police actions (and civil actions against other detaining authorities) , Prison law , Welfare benefits .

 Most members of Chambers live in or around Manchester, although they frequently travel to court locations across England and Wales including London, the south-east and south-west.
 Members of Chambers are prepared to undertake work pro bono in appropriate cases where funding is unavailable and some members now offer Direct Access .

 Chambers applies an equality code in relation to all of its activities, and opposes discrimination on the basis of, inter alia, sex, race, disability, religion, age or sexuality.
 A compilation of our Diversity Data is available upon request from the Diversity Data Officer via email@example.com .

 Chambers are approved as an external course provider by The Law Society (SRA) to provide continuing professional development (CPD) training in our specialist areas.
-Members of Chambers regularly train solicitors, law centres and other professional bodies in specialist areas of law.
+Members of Chambers regularly train solicitors and other legal professionals in specialist areas of law.

 Chambers is proud to make client care the cornerstone of its practice.
 The Service Standards and Contractual Terms information page sets out the procedures we have implemented to that end.